-For most of us, streaming is just how we watch TV online these days, whether that's the latest TV shows or classic movies we've seen a hundred times.
+For many of us, streaming is just how we watch TV online these days, whether that's the latest TV shows or classic movies we've seen a hundred times.
 Gone are the days of rushing home to catch your favourite TV shows when they aired or setting up your VCR (showing my age now) — instead, we binge box sets online whenever it suits us.

 So the question isn’t so much whether you should stream TV, but rather which streaming platforms should you subscribe to?

 Which streaming platforms should I subscribe to?

 According to our research, 80% of UK households currently watch TV online via a streaming service, paying an average of £15.30 a month on subscriptions, up from £12.50 in October 2019.

 Not sure of which streaming platform to subscribe to?
-Take our quick quiz to see which of the most popular TV streaming services are the best value for money for you.
+Take our quick quiz above to see which of the most popular TV streaming services are the best value for money for you.